-The Company has entered into the following arrangements with Dr. Charles Zhang, the Company's Chief Executive Officer and a major Sohu shareholder, and certain employees of the Company to satisfy People's Republic of China ("PRC") regulations which prohibit or restrict foreign companies from owning or operating telecommunications, internet content, financial services and certain other businesses in China.
-The Company expects that it will continue to be involved in and provide additional financial support under similar arrangements in the future.
+The Company has entered into the following arrangements with Dr. Charles Zhang, our Chief Executive Officer and a major Sohu shareholder, and certain of our employees to satisfy PRC regulations which prohibit or restrict foreign companies from owning or operating telecommunications, internet content, financial services and certain other businesses in China.
+We expect that we will continue to be involved in and provide additional financial support under similar arrangements in the future, subject to the restrictions set forth in the Sarbanes-Oxley Act of 2002 with respect to loans to directors and executive officers.

-In June 2000, the Company extended loans in the amount of \$193,000 to Dr. Charles Zhang and \$49,000 to He Jinmei, another employee of the Company, to finance their investments in Beijing Sohu Online Network Information Services, Ltd. ("Beijing Sohu"), a company incorporated in the PRC.
+In June 2000, we extended loans in the amount of \$193,000 to Dr. Charles Zhang and \$49,000 to He Jinmei, another employee of Sohu, to finance their investments in Beijing Sohu, a company incorporated in the PRC.
 The shareholders of Beijing Sohu have pledged their shares in Beijing Sohu as collateral for the loan.
-These loans are included in long term loans to related parties, bear no interest and are due in full on the earlier of demand, in 2010 or at such time as Dr. Charles Zhang or He Jinmei, as the case may be, is not an employee of the Company.
-A subsidiary of the Company has entered into an option agreement giving it the right, at any time, subject to PRC law, to purchase the entire ownership in Beijing Sohu from the two Beijing Sohu shareholders for \$242,000.
-As of June 30, 2002, the Company had recorded a valuation allowance of \$56,000 against long-term loans to related parties for losses incurred by Beijing Sohu.
+These loans are included in long term loans to related parties, bear no interest and are due in full on the earlier of demand, in 2010 or at such time as Dr. Charles Zhang or He Jinmei, as the case may be, is not an employee of Sohu.
+A subsidiary of Sohu has entered into an option agreement giving it the right, at any time, subject to PRC law, to purchase the entire ownership in Beijing Sohu from the two Beijing Sohu shareholders for \$242,000.
+As of September 30, 2002, we had recorded a valuation allowance of \$56,000 against long-term loans to related parties for losses incurred by Beijing Sohu.

-In November 2001, the Company entered into a Loan and Share Pledge Agreement (the "Century Loan Agreement") with Dr. Charles Zhang, and Li Wei, another employee of the Company, for the purpose of funding an equity investment of \$4,595,000 by these two individuals in Beijing Century High-Tech Company Limited ("High Century"), a company incorporated in the PRC which engages in investment holding in the PRC on behalf of the Company.
-Pursuant to the Century Loan Agreement, the Company has extended total loans amounting to \$4,595,000 of which \$3,676,000 and \$919,000 were loaned to Charles Zhang and Li Wei, respectively.
+In November 2001, we entered into a loan and share pledge agreement with Dr. Charles Zhang, and Li Wei, another employee of Sohu, for the purpose of funding an equity investment of \$4,595,000 by these two individuals in High Century, a company incorporated in the PRC which engages in investment holding in the PRC on behalf of Sohu.
+Pursuant to the loan agreement, we have extended total loans amounting to \$4,595,000 of which \$3,676,000 and \$919,000 were loaned to Charles Zhang and Li Wei, respectively.
+These loans are included in long term loans to related parties.

-In January 2002, the Company entered into a Loan and Share Pledge Agreement (the "Hengda Loan Agreement") with Li Wei for the purpose of funding an equity investment of \$242,000 by Li Wei in Beijing

-Hengda Yitong Internet Technology Development Co., Ltd. ("Hengda"), a company incorporated in the PRC which engages in Internet access services in the PRC on behalf of the Company.
+In January 2002, we entered into a loan and share pledge agreement with Li Wei for the purpose of funding an equity investment of \$242,000 by Li Wei in Hengda, a company incorporated in the PRC which engages in Internet access services in the PRC on behalf of Sohu.
 The \$242,000 investment represents a 20% interest in Hengda, with High Century holding the remaining 80% interest.
+These loans are included in long term loans to related parties.
+As of September 30, 2002, we had recorded a valuation allowance of \$2,000 against long-term loans to related parties for losses incurred by Hengda.